Payhn/IRoboBot-Resurrected/README.md

 # IRoboBot-Resurrected
- Fork in name only.
+ Fork in name with OG IRoboBot being the inspiration.
 Original author, xtensive